l50/ansible-burp_extensions/README.md

 # ansible-burp_extensions
 [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/l50/ansible-burp_extensions/blob/master/LICENSE)

 Ansible playbook to install Burp extensions.
+It also maintains a user options file (through templating) and a project options file, which help to have a uniform experience across different systems.

 In case you've stumbled across this project, it's my first Ansible role so try not to judge too harshly.
 Consider it a work in progress, and let